 - An investor need not pay cheques or block funds by himself but is done by the application instead.
 This will help investors earn interest in the blocked amount also.

-- The investor can revise, review, withdraw and check the status of this bid till the allotment date.
+- The investor can revise, review, withdraw, and check this bid’s status until the allotment date.

 - There is no mandate that the investor needs to have a depository account with their SCSB.